vemonet/react-taggy/README.md

 #### A simple zero-dependency React component for tagging user-defined entities within a block of text.
 Older brother to [React Taggy Jr](https://github.com/johncmunson/react-taggy-jr).

+## ℹ️ About this fork

+This fork brings the following changes:

+* Add a `clickTag(event, tag, index)` prop to trigger a function that is called when a tag is clicked

 ## Demo

 Visit the [demo page](https://johncmunson.github.io/react-taggy/) and click on 'knobs' at the bottom to get a feel for how adjusting certain props effects the rendered component.

 ## Install